mpigsley/nebraska-mushrooms/src/cms/content/species/desarmillaria-caespitosa.md

   - /img/desarmillaria-caespitosa7.jpeg
 ---

+The Ringless Honey Mushroom (*Desarmillaria caespitosa*) is a decomposer and tree parasite that can be found growing in large clusters from buried tree roots in late summer and fall.
+It may appear to be growing from the soil, but it is actually decomposing roots in the soil.
+It mostly grows from Oak and Silver Maple and is widely distributed east of the Rocky Mountains in North America.

 #### September 11th, 2023 Field Notes - Indian Cave State Park

--Growing tightly clustered at the base of dead American Hophornbeam tree on West-facing mixed oak/hickory woodland slope.
+Growing tightly clustered at the base of dead American Hophornbeam tree on West-facing mixed oak/hickory woodland slope.

 - Cap honey colored with dark orangish brown hairs towards the center, hygrophanous, and margins wavy and striated.
 - Lamellae light tan, wavy, decurrent, with frequent partial gills.
 - Stipe similar color to gills, fibrulose, slightly darkening where handled.

--Additional Info
+Additional Info
 - Smell: not distinctive
 - Taste: not distinctive
 - KOH orangish on pileipellis.